 David McWilliams is defensive coordinator

-While It Is Hard To Believe Texas has not been Number 1 in a weekly poll since 1984 Even During The 2005 National Championship Year USC Was Number 1 All Year Long.
+As of 2008 It Is Hard To Believe that Texas has not been Number 1 in a weekly poll since 1984.
+Even During The 2005 National Championship Year USC Was Number 1 team All Year Long.

 William Harris holds the tight end season record for receiving yards (637) and longest reception (84 yards.